encrrr/sArena_Reloaded/readme.md

 ### Import from other sArena versions

 You can easily import your other sArena versions just by launching both addons at the same time and typing `/sarena` will open open a "Import Settings" window.
 From there you can chose which option you want to go with.
-There will be some lua errors popping up when you launch both addons at the same time due to both addons trying to do things with the "sArena" name, these are expected and safe to ignore.
-When you chose "Import Settings" it will also disable the other addon.
+When you chose "Import Settings" it will also disable the other addon for compatibility and save you some clicks.

 ## New layouts: